mobileink/gaem-template/README.md

 subtract stuff if you want to use it as a starting point for a real app.

+To understand it you should carefully examine project.clj.
+Note the mustache templates in etc.

 It is designed to work with the gaem plugin which can be found at https://github.com/greynolds/gaem.